lucjankonopka/sql_shop_database/README.md

 ## Summary

-The project was performed for training purposes and serves only SQL practice.
+The project was done for the purpose of practice and to improve skills in SQL.